- Who We Are

 When factory farming first began taking over the hog industry, many farmers invested in the new industrial methods enthusiastically.
 Other farmers were horrified by the changes.
 Whether farmers were for or against the factory system, the overwhelming majority were put out of business entirely.
 Willis, who would rather stop pig farming than confine his animals like the industry’s, was one of the very few fortunate enough to save his farm without sacrificing his commitment to good animal husbandry.

-He saved himself with a simple idea—a new name for something that he and his family had been doing for generations: “free range pigs.”
+He saved himself with a simple idea—a new name for something that he and his family had been practicing for generations: “free range pigs.”
 Inspired by the humane farming message articulated by Farm Forward Senior Animal Welfare Advisor Diane Halverson, Willis reached out to consumers—those of us who, as he likes to say, vote “by proxy” on the nation’s farming practices through the foods we buy.
 He gambled that consumers would appreciate the more sustainable, humane, and community-friendly methods he used to raise his animals and be willing to pay a fair price for it.
 He was right.